stonejournal/github.io/results.md

 ### Overview

-Since the results from my exploration are intimately tied into the methods used I feel they need to be discussed in relation to the method.
+Since the results from my exploration are closely tied into the tools used I feel they need to be discussed in relation to the analysis method.
 To this end, the website includes the following sections:

 **[Word Frequency Results](https://stonejournal.github.io/reswordfreq/)**